juliusvandermolen-gif/RAG_LUMC/README.md

 ## Introduction

-The **Modular RAG LUMC** is a comprehensive workflow designed to facilitate advanced querying and information retrieval from biomedical literature.
+The **Modular RAG pipeline for LUMC** is a pipeline designed to facilitate information retrieval from biomedical literature using Retrieval-Augmented Generation (RAG).
 Leveraging natural language processing (NLP) techniques, embedding models, and efficient search algorithms, this tool provides accurate and relevant responses to user queries.

 ## Features

+- **Customizable Configurations:** Easily adjust settings and parameters through configuration files
+- **PDF and Data Processing:** Extracts and processes information from PDFs and structured data files
-- **Query Expansion:** Enhances user queries by generating related terms and synonyms using OpenAI's GPT-4 model
+- **Query Expansion:** Enhances user queries by generating related terms and synonyms using OpenAI's GPT-4o model
 - **Search Algorithms:** Implements both FAISS for vector-based similarity search and BM25 for keyword-based ranking
-- **PDF and Data Processing:** Extracts and processes information from PDFs and structured data files
-- **Customizable Configurations:** Easily adjust settings and parameters through configuration files
+- **Retrieval Augmented Generation**: A search engine to help answer your research questions by leveraging LLMs.

 ## Installation